 Elliott was one of the bearers of the Olympic torch at the Opening Ceremony of the 2000 Sydney Olympics, and entered the stadium for the final segment before the lighting of the Olympic flame by Catherine Freeman.

-Elliott won the coveted Helms Award in 1958 and was made a Member of the British Empire (MBE) in 1979 for his services to the community.
-In 2002 he was made a Companion of the Order of Australia (AC) for his services to the community, sport and the Olympic movement.
+2002: Made a Companion of the Order of Australia (AC) for his services to the community, sport and the Olympic movement